spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

 }
 ```

 A value > 0 for the SSRC indicates that the user is publishing that track, while a value of 0 for the track indicates the user is not currently publishing that track.
 If you receive a positive value SSRC for either audio, expect the PeerConnection onTrack event to be fired and to receive a track matching that SSRC.
-For video, the video_ssrc has to be > 0 AND you have to have at least 1 object wtih `active=true`.
+For video, the video_ssrc has to be > 0 AND you have to have at least 1 stream with `active=true`.

 ### Client->Server Op Code 12 Video